-Controversial Opinion of the Day: I don't blame people (or businesses) who accept subsidies from the state.
+Controversial Opinion of the Day: I don't really blame people (or businesses) who accept subsidies from the state.
 I blame the state.
 I don't personally accept subsidies because I prefer to avoid interacting with the state whenever possible, but I believe that most people who do accept them will still never break even when you factor in all the harm the state has done to them.

 If a mugger steals your money at gunpoint in an alley, and you later encounter that individual in a situation where you have the upper hand, you are justified in taking back your money (plus interest) from him despite the fact that the physical bills you take back are not the ones he took from you.
 Money is fungible.
 Accepting subsidies from the state can fall under the same justification for many people.